Want to Feel More Balanced? Start with Your Feet!

 Stop Wearing Heels, Rigid Shoes, or Shoes with a Pointy Toe

-Shoes that tighten your calves, don’t allow the bones of your feet to move, or cram all the toes together are a recipe for future foot and balance issues.
+Shoes that tighten your calves don’t allow the bones of your feet to move, and shoes that cram all the toes together are a recipe for future foot and balance issues.
 Spend most of your time in shoes that are flat, flexible, and have a wide toe box to allow your feet to experience a range of natural movement.

 Spend More Time at Home Barefoot

 Shoes act as a cast to your feet, immobilizing them and preventing the muscles of the foot from working on their own.